getporter/porter/docs/content/docs/references/cli/installations/install.md

 ---
-title: "porter installations install"
+title: 'porter installations install'
-slug: porter_installations_install
+aliases:
-url: /cli/porter_installations_install/
+  - /cli/porter_installations_install/
 ---

 ## porter installations install

 Create a new installation of a bundle